WHAT DOES BEING GAY MEAN?

 OPPORTUNITY AND ESSENCE

 Being homosexual can be full of important opportunities and unresolved difficulties.
 In a recent book, which unusually for anything out of America in several places happens to cite me as a gay scholar, Raymond Rigoglioso’s Gay Men and the New Way Forward, paints in its first half a picture of marked gay difference and the many expressions of it.
 This includes what might strike moralists as a nightmare of permissive variations; but in the second half, almost unconscious of the contradiction, we read how in effect gays are undermined in especially their core relating by the same permissive flexibility.

 It would seem evident that the post-liberation gay world could use something like a few rules of encounter (etiquette) and values (ethics) and this could well be a or the truest way forward.
 Yet just here stands some of the greatest challenge.

 This wide-ranging, two part essay will be considerably taken up with the issues of identity and the closely related but under-treated theme of ethics – behaving certain ways because of who you are.
 Sometimes I am dogmatic but some of my views, especially in Part Two, will be more like suggestions for further discussion.
 Some of the ideas will seem original and may come as a surprise.
 But without doubt where consideration of any values is concerned, the difficulty is the point of departure in the question of identity.
 Almost nothing remains more contested about and among gays.

 Including because race is almost a taboo word in academe and media, a word associated with concepts of essence (like a Platonic essence that’s more theorized than scientifically proved), notions of homosexual identity tend to be dismissed among intellectual elites because of the savour of precisely essences.
-The swinging gender identities of some individuals touched on later is often taken as sure proof no essences of self exist while popular democratic feeling would like to believe that the social and human freedom, however disconcerting, to be just anything or anyone was possible.
+The swinging gender identities of some individuals touched on later is often taken as sure proof no essences of self exist, while popular democratic feeling would like to believe that the social and human freedom to be, however disconcertingly, just anything or anyone is possible.
 Queer as opposed to gay theory will speak of identity without essence.